userr2232/style-transfer/README.md

 ## References
 <a id="1">[1]</a>
-Leon A. Gatys and Alexander S. Ecker and Matthias BethgeA Neural Algorithm of Artistic Style
+Leon A. Gatys and Alexander S. Ecker and Matthias Bethge (2015)

+A Neural Algorithm of Artistic Style